asmaurya95/Time2Revenue/README.md

 }
 ```
 This view would emit username as <code> key </code> and password as <code> value </code>.

+- Create another database named <code> projects </code> where all project data will be stored.

 #### To install, clone the repository and install node dependencies :